Topological Phases with Average Symmetries: the Decohered, the Disordered, and the Intrinsic: Average SPT: generalities

 where $v^{I}_i$ is a quenched disorder potential drawn from a classical probability distribution $P[v^I]$ ($I$ labeling a particular realization and $i$ labeling a lattice site), $\mathcal{O}$ is a local operator, and $H_0$ is the non-random part of the Hamiltonian.
 We require the disorder to be at most short-range correlated, namely $\overline{v^*_iv_j}$ (averaged over the classical probability $P[v^I]$) should decay exponentially with $|i-j|$.

 We now consider the ensemble of ground states $\{|\Omega_I\rangle\}$ of the Hamiltonians $\{H_I\}$.
-We call the ensemble short-range entangled (SRE) if each $|\Omega_I\rangle$ is short-range entangled with a finite correlation length $\xi_I$ that is upper-bounded in the entire ensemble\footnote{It may be possible to impose only a soft bound on $\xi_I$ to allow rare-region effects.
-For simplicity, we will not study such rare-region effects in this work.}.
+We call the ensemble short-range entangled (SRE) if each $|\Omega_I\rangle$ is short-range entangled with a finite correlation length $\xi_I$ that is upper-bounded in the entire ensemble.\footnote{ The correlation length $\xi$ is defined as follows: there exists another state $\ket{\tilde{\Psi}}$ in an ancillary Hilbert space and a local unitary of depth $\xi$ acting on the combined system, such that $\mathbf{U} \ket{\Psi}\otimes \ket{\tilde{\Psi}}=\ket{0}$ results in a product state.
+This definition allows us to include all invertible states (e.g., beyond cohomology states) in our discussion.} {In particular, we exclude the possibility of large rare regions in topologically distinct phases, with long-range entangled boundaries of such rare regions.
+Practically this requirement can be satisfied by assuming the disorder distribution to be strictly bounded.
+It may be possible to impose only a soft bound on $\xi_I$ to allow for rare-region effects, which is an interesting direction for future investigation}.
 Superficially, the ensemble gives a density matrix $\rho=\sum_IP_I|\Psi_I\rangle\langle\Psi_I|$ and the situation appears similar to the decohered open system.
 However, a crucial difference for the disordered Hamiltonian system is that the states $\{|\Psi_I\rangle\}$ form a preferred basis for the ensemble.
 For example, two states $|\Psi_I\rangle$ and $|\Psi_{I'}\rangle$ may have equal probability of realization, which means $|\Psi_I\rangle+|\Psi_{I'}\rangle$ is an equally good eigenstate of the density matrix $\rho$.
-But in the disordered setting the latter state has no physical meaning.
-This makes the disordered systems physically quite different from the decohered systems.
+But in the disordered setting the latter state has no physical meaning, {i.e., it is not the ground state of any Hamiltonian in the ensemble.} This makes the disordered systems physically quite different from the decohered systems.
 However, as we will see later in Sec.~\ref{sec:SSclassification}, there is a unified mathematical framework for the classification of SPT phases for the two different settings.